Detecting null patterns in tensor data: Chiseling 3-tensors: a user's guide

 \subsection{The centroid chisel}

-If we discover face block decompositions in two faces simultaneously we get diagonal blocks.
+If we discover face block decompositions in two faces of a 3-tensor simultaneously we get diagonal blocks.
 In particular, we can determine whether a tensor decomposes into diagonal blocks using the single chisel